 1. Dehydration.
 We’re all sick of hearing it, but drinking plenty of water is SO important.
 If you drink coffee or other caffeine containing products, it’s even more important that you consume plenty of water.
 Take your bodyweight and divide it by 2, and that is how many ounces at a bare minimum of pure water you need each day.

 2. Potassium.
+Potassium is one of the electrolytes, and electrolytes and performance in gym are closely related.
 Most of us don’t get enough whole unprocessed foods each day, which naturally contain much more potassium than sodium.
 The more sodium your diet contains, the more potassium you need.
 Foods and beverages that contain much more sodium than potassium are helpful to get you back into balance:

 - coconut water

 - any low sodium vegetable juice

 - Certain "energy" or hydration supplements.

 Some people have luck adding a potassium containing salt substitute to their food such as "NuSalt."

 You can also order a powder like this to supplement electrolytes and performance in the gym: